MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-as-part-of-an-operating-system-image.md

 ![Activate Office](images/9cb7eef4-0ce6-428a-8f96-890e5237d17a.png)

-As long as the computer is connected to the Internet, the user just needs to sign in when prompted, and then activation occurs automatically.
+As long as the computer is connected to the internet, the user just needs to sign in when prompted, and then activation occurs automatically.